smartdevicelink/sdl_evolution/proposals/NNNN-java-suite-cleanup.md

 ##### Refactor Sample Projects and Unit Test Folders

 The JavaSE and JavaEE sample projects should mimic the same folder structure as the Android project, so this cleanup should work to match that.
-Platform specific unit tests will also be moved into more project specific folders to enable platform specific unit test runs.
+Platform-specific unit tests will also be moved into more project-specific folders to enable platform-specific unit test runs.

 ### Implement Accepted Proposals